KONFERENSI ILMU SOSIAL DAN ILMU POLITIK (KISIP) III

 Key Questions:

-• What existing laws and constitutional provisions in Indonesia directly address disinformation, and how have they been applied?
+- What existing laws and constitutional provisions in Indonesia directly address disinformation, and how have they been applied?

-• What regulatory measures have been implemented to combat disinformation, and what has been their effectiveness?
+- What regulatory measures have been implemented to combat disinformation, and what has been their effectiveness?

-• How are laws and regulations applied to digital platforms in terms of content moderation and what role do these platforms play in the spread and control of disinformation?
+- How are laws and regulations applied to digital platforms in terms of content moderation and what role do these platforms play in the spread and control of disinformation?

-• What future legal and regulatory strategies are being considered, and how is Indonesia collaborating internationally to enhance governance against disinformation?
+- What future legal and regulatory strategies are being considered, and how is Indonesia collaborating internationally to enhance governance against disinformation?

-• How do different regulatory approaches such as Germany’s NetzDG, the EU’s Digital Services Act, and France’s “Fighting Hate on the Internet” compare and contrast with Indonesia’s current laws and regulations against disinformation?
+- How do different regulatory approaches such as Germany’s NetzDG, the EU’s Digital Services Act, and France’s “Fighting Hate on the Internet” compare and contrast with Indonesia’s current laws and regulations against disinformation?

 The Selected Participants

-Gedung Pakarti Centre, Jl.
+Venue: CSIS Jakarta, Gedung Pakarti Centre, Jl.
 Tanah Abang III No. 23-27, Petojo Selatan, Kecamatan Gambir, Jakarta Pusat, DKI Jakarta

-• Round trip airplane ticket (if the participant is outside Jabodetabek or outside Indonesia)
+- Round trip airplane ticket (if the participant is outside Jabodetabek or outside Indonesia)

-• Accommodation (for participants outside of Jakarta and Indonesia)
+- Accommodation (for participants outside of Jakarta and Indonesia)

-• Transportation costs while in Jakarta
+- Transportation costs while in Jakarta

-• Full manuscript honorarium
+- Full manuscript honorarium

 Editorial Policies

-The submitted manuscripts will be reviewed using single-blind peer review.
+All manuscripts undergo single-blind peer review.

 The primary objective of implementing single-blind peer review is to ensure the impartial evaluation of submitted manuscripts while maintaining the confidentiality of the reviewers’ identities.
 This process aims to assess the quality, originality, and significance of the research, contributing to the advancement of knowledge in the respective field.